-All assignments will be submitted via Canvas on the date indicated by each assignment, not through email or hard copies.
+Assignments will be submitted either via Canvas or directly to Dr. Abreu's email on the date indicated by each assignment, not through hard copies.
 Course assignments and grades are as follow:

-1. Participation (100 points).
+Participation (150 points).
+Aspects of this assignment were developed by Dr. Cristalís Capielo Rosario and modified for our class.
 Each student will be responsible for completing the assigned readings prior to the class periods when they will be discussed.
 Some class readings will come from the assigned textbook, but the majority of your reading assignments will come from peer-reviewed articles.
 See the course Reader and course schedule below.